-According to the CDC more than 400 people die in the U.S. from accidental carbon monoxide (CO) poisoning yearly.
+According to the U.S. Centers of Disease Control and Prevention (CDC ), more than 400 people die in the U.S. from accidental carbon monoxide (CO) poisoning each year.
 In 2021, over 300 MA residents visited the emergency department (ED) due to accidental CO poisoning.
-Massachusetts has one of lowest mortality rates from CO poisoning.
+Massachusetts has one of the lowest mortality rates from CO poisoning.
 However, within the last ten years, there has been an overall increase.

-Massachusetts is one of few states that require CO detectors in every home.
-On March 21, 2006, Nicole’s Law went into effect.
-Nicole's law requires CO detectors in all Massachusetts homes with potential sources of CO.
+Massachusetts is one of few states that requires CO detectors in every home.
+On March 21, 2006, Nicole’s Law went into effect requiring CO detectors in all Massachusetts homes with potential sources of CO.
 The law also sets requirements for the type, location, maintenance, and inspection of CO alarms.

 You can use the display to review unintentional CO poisoning hospitalization or ED rates for any city or town in Massachusetts.

-Carbon monoxide (CO) is a colorless, odorless, poisonous gas, that can cause sudden illness and death.
+Carbon monoxide (CO) is a colorless, odorless gas produced from burning fossil fuels, such as gasoline or wood.
+Unsafe levels of CO can cause sudden illness and death.
 It claims the lives of hundreds of people every year and makes thousands more ill.
-It is a toxic gas released from appliances and equipment that burn fossil fuels.

 Common sources of exposure include: